- The Australian Grand Prix Corporation (AGPC) was established in 1994 under the Australian Grands Prix Act 1994 (Vic) (AGP Act).

 - AGPC will take reasonable steps to destroy or permanently de-identify your personal information when AGPC deems that it is no longer needed.

-- AGPC will require you to verify your identity and to specify what information you require.
+- AGPC will require you to verify your identity and to specify what information you require before we provide you with access to your information.
 A fee may be charged for providing access and you will be advised of the likely cost in advance.